gamesbook/protograf/docs/source/additional_commands.rst

 ..
 HINT::

-    A user's entire collection is retrieved at once - so there is no "progress" option available!
+    A user's entire collection is retrieved at once |dash| so there is *no* "progress" option available!

 The full list of property filters that can be used, when accessing a user's collection, are: